Last Updated on

 PeopleNJob – It is said to be the best job portal to find a job in Korea for foreigners.
 It looks overwhelming at first glance, but you’ll be relieved to know that there is also an ample amount of jobs on there posted in English.

-LinkedIn – Unlike the other portals listed here, this is the main place from where you can find all the big foreign companies looking for employees in their Korean branches.
+LinkedIn – Unlike the other portals listed here, this is the main place where you can find all the big foreign companies looking for employees in their Korean branches.
 Companies are posting job ads all the time and you can get notifications right in your phone, too!

 Once you land an interview, be sure you’re familiar with proper Korean business etiquette so you make a good first impression.